 Our credit agreement provides for a \$150 million secured term loan and a \$150 million secured revolving credit facility, which may be made available in U.S. Dollars and certain other currencies.
 The revolving credit facility may be increased by up to an additional \$75 million if the existing or additional lenders are willing to make such increased commitments.
 We borrowed the \$150 million term loan included in our credit agreement to partially fund our acquisition of Telerik in December 2014.
 The revolving credit facility has sublimits for swing line loans up to \$25.0 million and for the issuance of standby letters of credit in a face amount up to \$25.0 million.
-We expect to use the revolving credit facility for general corporate purposes, including acquisitions of other businesses, and may also use it for working capital.
+We expect to use the revolving credit facility for general corporate purposes and may also use it for working capital.

 The credit facility matures on December 2, 2019, when all amounts outstanding will be due and payable in full.
 The revolving credit facility does not require amortization of principal.
-The outstanding balance of the \$150 million term loan as of May 31, 2017 was \$127.5 million, with \$15.0 million due in the next 12 months.
+The outstanding balance of the \$150 million term loan as of August 31, 2017 was \$123.8 million, with \$15.0 million due in the next 12 months.
 The term loan requires repayment of principal at the end of each fiscal quarter, beginning with the fiscal quarter ended February 28, 2015.
-The first eight payments were in the principal amount of \$1.9 million each, the following eight payments are in the principal amount of \$3.8 million each, the next subsequent three payments are in the principal amount of \$5.6 million each, and the last payment is of the remaining principal amount.
+The first eight payments were in the principal amount of \$1.9 million each, the following eight payments are in the principal amount of \$3.8 million each, the next three payments are in the principal amount.
 The term loan may be prepaid before maturity in whole or in part at our option without penalty or premium.
-As of May 31, 2017, the carrying value of the term loan approximates the fair value, based on Level 2 inputs (observable market prices in less than active markets), as the interest rate is variable over the selected interest period and is similar to current rates at which we can borrow funds.
-The interest rate of the credit facility as of May 31, 2017 was 2.75%.
+As of August 31, 2017, the carrying value of the term loan approximates the fair value, based on Level 2 inputs (observable market prices in less than active markets), as the interest rate is variable over the selected interest period and is similar to current rates at which we can borrow funds.
+The interest rate of the credit facility as of August 31, 2017 was 3.00%.

 Revolving loans may be borrowed, repaid and reborrowed until December 2, 2019, at which time all amounts outstanding must be repaid.
-As of May 31, 2017, there were no amounts outstanding under the revolving line and \$0.5 million of letters of credit.
+As of August 31, 2017, there were no amounts outstanding under the revolving line and \$1.4 million of letters of credit.

 The credit facility contains customary affirmative and negative covenants, including covenants that limit or restrict our ability to, among other things, grant liens, make investments, make acquisitions, incur indebtedness, merge or consolidate, dispose of assets, pay dividends or make distributions, repurchase stock, change the nature of the business, enter into certain transactions with affiliates and enter into burdensome agreements, in each case subject to customary exceptions for a credit facility of this size and type.
 We are also required to maintain compliance with a consolidated fixed charge coverage ratio, a consolidated total leverage ratio and a consolidated senior secured leverage ratio.
-We are in compliance with these covenants as of May 31, 2017.
+We are in compliance with these covenants as of August 31, 2017.